kairosity/mp3-snapathon/testing.md

 ### Issue 1 & Fix 1

-The difficulty here was in using gridfs to store the larger file type of a photograph.
+The difficulty here was in using GridFS to store the larger file type of a photograph.
 Mongo does not store images in their db directly, so I had to understand how the request object and gridfs work together to store files.

         if 'photo' in request.files: